- How long is the program and what are the dates?

 - Assistance in obtaining a J-1 visa for entry into the U.S. on the “Exchange Visitor Program”;

 - Round trip travel from Saudi Arabia (city of departure to be determined) to Washington, D.C.
-Internal U.S. travel from Washington, DC to one of three cities: Austin, TX; Chicago, IL; or Pittsburgh, PA;
+Internal U.S. travel from Washington, DC to one of three cities: Austin, TX; Chicago, IL; Pittsburgh, PA; or Detroit, MI;

 - Accommodations for the duration of your U.S. stay: Hotel and host family;

-- Stipend for meals and incidentals such a phone calls, laundry, local taxis or metro and other basic living necessities for duration of U.S. program;
+- Stipend for meals and incidentals such as phone calls, laundry, local taxis or metro and other basic living necessities for duration of U.S. program;

 - Support services of a Legacy International adviser;